Carmichael Good Governance Awards for Non-Profit Organisations

 Awards Ceremony

-The winners are announced at the Awards Ceremony.
-Previous keynote speakers at this event include Laura Anderson from the Office of the Scottish Charity Regulator, John Farrelly, Charity Regulator, Baroness Pitkeathley Chair of the House of Lord Select Committee on Charities, Kevin McCarthy, Secretary General of the Department of Rural and Community Development and Louise Thomson, Head of Policy (Not-for-Profit) at The Chartered Governance Institute (ICSA).
+Previous keynote speakers at this event include Stephanie Manahan (CEO of Pieta), Ruairí McKiernan (social innovator, campaigner, writer, speaker and author), Laura Anderson (Office of the Scottish Charity Regulator), John Farrelly (Charities Regulator), Baroness Pitkeathley (Chair of the House of Lords Select Committee on Charities), Kevin McCarthy (Secretary General of the Department of Rural and Community Development) and Louise Thomson (Head of Policy (Not-for-Profit) at The Chartered Governance Institute).